Xavier-Tz/learngit/readme.txt

 Git is a distributed version control system.
-Gie is a free software.
+Gie is a free software distributed under the GRL.